claritychallenge/claritychallenge.github.io/docs/cec2/cec2_prizes.md

 import Icon from '@material-ui/core/Icon';

-We will be awarding prizes for the best performing teams and the best student contributions.
+We will be awarding prizes for the best performing teams.

 ## The Team Prize